GlobalSolutions365/XrmProjectTemplateCQS/readme.md

                     -> EventHandler2: Event2 -> Event1
                         -> ...
 ```
 EventHandler1 procuces Event2, then EventHandler2 produces Event1 and it starts looping.
+If you try to run such a plugin in CRM it would most likely just time out or maybe produce a stack overflow exception.

 An example output of the tool currently looks like this:
 ![Components](Docs/Images/FlowVisualizer.png)